Skip to content

 modelBridge cannot currently be configured to use a different port.

-The local server requires Node.js to be installed on your machine. modelBridge looks for Node.js in these locations:
+The local server requires Node.js to be installed on your machine. modelBridge looks for Node.js on your system automatically.
+If Node.js is installed via Homebrew or the standard installer, it should be found automatically.

 Open Terminal and run: